 The dangers of the potency of fentanyl were flagged by the US-based regulating agency the Food and Drug Association (FDA) in 1994, when an increase in accidental overdose was observed with the use of fentanyl transdermal or skin patches.
 Despite numerous warnings since, including the research stating that fentanyl therapy was deemed unsafe in 74% of patients, not only is it still commonly prescribed, prescription use has increased in both the U.S and Australia in the last 10 years.
 Significantly high levels of dependency on pharmaceutical opioids have been demonstrated in prescription opioid users.
 An 80% increase in fatal synthetic opioid overdose in the US between 2013-14.

-While rates of use have proven difficult to obtain due to non-medical use (NMU), fentanyl-related emergency department visits in the US rose by 104% from 2004-2011.
+While rates of use have proven difficult to obtain due to non-prescription use, fentanyl-related emergency department visits in the US rose by 104% from 2004-2011.
 Comparatively, in Australia rates of pharmaceutical opioid deaths were 1.6 times higher in 2012 than in 2001.
 In 2012 the incidence of fatal overdose from pharmaceutical opioids was 2.5 times high than from heroin; this data correlates with increased prescription of opioids such as fentanyl by roughly 21% between 2010-15 in this time.
-Research has noted that this significant increase in fentanyl use mortality comparatively to other opioids is also a key indicator of high levels of NMU.
+Research has noted that this significant increase in fentanyl use mortality comparatively to other opioids is also a key indicator of high levels of non-prescription use.
 2 3 1 4

-Non-medical use of pharmaceutical opioids has surpassed the use of heroin among illicit drug users in the US, and NMU of opioids has also increased within the Australian population, though heroin is still the dominate opioid of choice for people who inject drugs (PWID).
+Non-prescription use of pharmaceutical opioids has surpassed the use of heroin among illicit drug users in the US, and non-prescription use of opioids has also increased within the Australian population, though heroin is still the dominate opioid of choice for people who inject drugs (PWID).
 Fentanyl can be relatively easily extracted from transdermal or skin patches and prepared into an injectable form for use by PWID, though appropriate dosing post extraction can be difficult to ascertain.
 2 1 3

-Fentanyl fatalities have been seen in Australia among PWID, and a 2016 retrospective review conducted by Sydney’s Medically Supervised Injecting Centre (MSIC) observed that:
+Fentanyl fatalities have been seen in Australia among PWID, and a 2016 retrospective review conducted by Sydney’s Medically Supervised Injecting Centre (MSIC).